 A composite (tooth colored) filling is used to repair a tooth that is affected by decay, cracks, fractures, etc. The decayed or affected portion of the tooth will be removed and then filled with a composite filling.

-There are many types of filling materials available, each with their own advantages and disadvantages.
+Many types of filling materials are available, each with its advantages and disadvantages.
 You and your dentist can discuss the best options for restoring your teeth.
-Composite fillings, is the most widely used today.
-Because composite fillings are tooth colored, they can be closely matched to the color of existing teeth, and are more aesthetically suited for use in front teeth or the more visible areas of the teeth.
+Composite fillings are the most widely used today.
+Because composite fillings are tooth colored, they can be closely matched to the color of existing teeth and are more aesthetically suited for use in front teeth or the more visible areas of the teeth.

 Reasons for composite fillings:

 - Chipped teeth.

 Composite fillings are usually placed in one appointment.
 While the tooth is numb, your dentist will remove decay as necessary.
 The space will then be thoroughly cleaned and carefully prepared before the new filling is placed.
 If the decay is near the tooth’s nerve, a particular medication will be applied for added protection.
 The composite filling will then be precisely placed, shaped, and polished, restoring your tooth to its original shape and function.

 It is normal to experience sensitivity to hot and cold when composite fillings are first placed; however, this will subside shortly after your tooth acclimates to the new filling.

 You will be given care instructions after your treatment.
 Good oral hygiene practices, eating habits, and regular dental visits will aid in the life of your new fillings.